ufodisclosureweb/starterkit/index.md

 If you'd like to contribute links or new information to this starter kit, here are the instructions:
 * [Clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-* [Make a branch](https://guides.github.com/activities/hello-world/), make and commit changes, then submit a pull request.
+* [Make a branch](https://guides.github.com/activities/hello-world/), make and commit changes to index.md, then submit a pull request.
-* Your pull request will be reviewed and, if accepted, will be merged to the master repository and published.
+* Your pull request will be reviewed and, if accepted, will be merged to the master repository, converted to HTML, and published.